grahamhome/perfect-py-hooks/README.md

 ## Usage
 Once hooks are installed globally or for a specific project, simply add and commit project files as you normally would.
 Committed Python (`.py`) files will automatically be formatted with Black and isort to ensure all your code is clean and PEP8 compliant!

+## Note
+You will need to ensure that the Black and isort Python packages are installed in your Python environment in order for these hooks to work.
+Simply install them with your package manager of choice e.g. `pip install black` and `pip install isort`.

 ## Bonus: Git Shortcuts
 If you use Git from the command line, these aliases will make your life easier.
 Simply add them to your `~/.bashrc` file and memorize them for daily use.
 ```commandline